How to have your say in Council

 Operational Plan- this plan contains the main activities the council plans to carry out and what they hope to achieve by these activities.
 This plan is part of Council's Integrated Planning and Reporting framework.

-Social or community plans- this plan identifies and includes action to address the needs of specific groups in the community such as children, women, older people, people with disabilities, and people from different cultural backgrounds.
+Social or community plans- this plan identifies and includes action to address the needs of specific groups in the community.

 Plans of management for community land- these plans indentify important features of community land, explain how it will be managed, and how it may be used or developed.